 In a far more patriotic era, the 1940-73 draft filled the military's ranks by men willing to serve the nation for 2 years.
 Moreover, in that era, America was a far greater Industrial Power.
 The military was far larger during that period, with a Navy and Air Force twice their current size.

-Overall, veterans greatly value their training and friends gained in the U.S. Armed Forces.
+Most veterans tremendously value their professional careers in the U.S. Armed Forces.

 Thousands of GI's, however, have complained of excessive punishment during their careers.